aws-samples/amazon-dynamodb-labs/content/modernizr/05-app-refactoring/index.en.md

 weight: 30
 chapter: true
 ---
+::alert[In this workshop this stage has already been completed for you.
+Please review the artifacts available on `/artifacts/stage-05` ]{type="info"}

 ## Building the Control System for Your Migration

 Stage 5 is where you build the actual control system that lets you safely switch between MySQL and DynamoDB.
 Think of this as building the cockpit controls for a spaceship - you need precise controls to navigate the transition from your old database system to the new one without crashing anything.

-This stage takes the dual database abstraction layer from Stage 3 and the DynamoDB connectivity from Stage 4, then adds the feature flag API system that gives you complete control over your migration process.
+This stage takes the dual database abstraction layer from Stage 3 and the DynamoDB connectivity from Stage 4, then adds the **feature flag** API system that gives you complete control over your migration process.

 ## What You'll Build

-### Feature Flag API System

 You'll create a backend REST API system that controls how your application uses the databases through simple API calls.
 The system is designed so your frontend never needs to change - all the database switching happens behind the scenes through configuration.